thegoodstuffshack/asm-in-asm/README.md

 # asm-in-asm

 ## AIM
-- create a bios mode app for bare-metal that can edit memory and then execute it, thereby writing asm in asm
+- create a bios mode program for bare-metal that can edit memory and then execute it, thereby writing asm in asm

 ### REQUIREMENTS
 - nasm for compiler